 Monoi (Repair + Protect) Multi-Styling Milk: Last but not least, this multi-purpose hair moisturizer repairs, primes, protects, and moisturizes, making it a perfect everyday product.

 How to Moisturize Natural HairOnce you have your products in place, you may still be wondering, “How do I hydrate and moisturize my hair?”
 Keep in mind that hair moisturizing starts at the beginning of your shower.
 So, gather up all your wash day goods, and prepare to layer on the moisture.

 Step 2.
-Replenish and seal.
-Once your strands are clean, a moisturizing conditioner can help put back any moisture that may have been lost during the washing process.
+Replenish and seal: Once your strands are clean, a moisturizing conditioner can help put back any moisture that may have been lost during the washing process.
 Stick with a repairing and moisturizing conditioner that coordinates with your shampoo, like the Coco Crème Creamy Conditioner.

 Step 3.
-Use a leave-in.
-Leave-in conditioners are like the icing on a cake; they add another layer of replenishing moisture with penetrating ingredients and extra sealing power.
+Use a leave-in: Leave-in conditioners are like the icing on a cake; they add another layer of replenishing moisture with penetrating ingredients and extra sealing power.
 Leave-ins are an important step because you don’t wash them out.
 There’s a chance that when you rinse a regular moisturizing conditioner out, you’re also getting rid of some of those nutrients that didn’t fully serve their purpose.
 Leave-ins can help top off what was lost.

-How Often Should I Moisturize My Hair?With curls, there’s no such thing as too much moisture.
-You can moisturize your hair daily.
-It really depends on what you’re moisturizing with.
-As mentioned, some moisturizers are heavier than others, so daily use can weigh hair down, even if your hair needs it.
+How Often Should I Moisturize My Hair?With curls, there’s no such thing as too much moisture—you can moisturize your hair daily, depending on what you choose to use.
+As mentioned, some scalp moisturizers are heavier than others, so daily use can weigh hair down, even if your hair needs it.
 Since you won’t be doing the moisturizing routine mentioned above daily, it may be a good idea to reserve a heavier dry hair treatment for wash day when you’re conditioning, deep treating, and putting your strands into new curly hairstyles with twists and flexi-rod sets.
-Lighter moisturizers, like a hair serum, can be applied more often.
+A lighter scalp moisturizer, like a hair serum, can be applied more often.

 5 Quick Fixes For Dry HairWhile building a hair moisturizing routine is important, we know a few quick natural hair moisturizing tips you can also try.
 For a quick dose of moisture, try one of these: